Best start grant is divided into three separate one-off payments. These are:

 Scottish child payment

-From 15 February 2021, a new Scottish child payment of £10 a week will be introduced for children aged under 6 in lower income families.
-Applications are now open.
+From 15 February 2021, Scottish child payment of £10 a week is available for children aged under 6 in lower income families.

 Child winter heating assistance

 From November 2020, families living in Scotland with a severely disabled child are eligible for child winter heating assistance.